ildar-icoosoft/ngx-libraries/projects/ildar-icoosoft/ngx-common/README.md

 ## Installation

-1. Use npm to install the package.
+1. Use npm to install the package

 ```terminal
 $ npm install ii-ngx-common --save